-For answers to questions about your specific project, please contact our Public Works and Engineering department at 317-595-3160.
+For answers to questions about your specific project, please contact our Department of Public Works at 317-595-3160.

-The Indiana Department of Natural Resources issues those, along with licenses for other Off Road vehicles.
+The Indiana Department of Natural Resources issues these, along with licenses for other off-road vehicles.
 Contact them at 317-573-4959.

-If you are planting a tree in the Right of Way (between the sidewalk and the street), a permit is required.
-Requirements and application are available at https://fishersin.viewpointcloud.com/categories/1074/record-types/1006486
+If you are planting a tree in the right-of-way (between the sidewalk and the street), a permit is required.
+Find requirements and apply here.
+Questions?
+See the Urban Forestry and Planting Guide.

 For a list of required building permits, see here

 Visit nickelplatetrail.com or call 317-595-3132.